Tedd-Willys/MedicalAI/README.md

 # MedicalAI
-An AI powered outbreak detection system for respiratory viruses.
+## An AI powered outbreak detection system for respiratory viruses.
-This project uses pytorch lightning
+## An application of the mnist dataset using pytorch and tensorflow